spion/spion.github.com/src/documents/posts/why-i-am-switching-to-promises.html.md

 operations in the first `.then()` callback and be done with it.

 But guess what happens when you return a *promise* from within a `.then` callback.
-Do you get a promise for that promise outside of `.then()`?
-Nope, you just get the same promise on the outside!
+You get a promise for a promise outside of `.then()`?
+Nope, you just get the same promise!

 ```js
 function readProcessAndSave(inPath, outPath) {